magnetoid/empty/README.md

-# NovaStream – AI-Powered YouTube Video CMS
+# NisamVideo – AI-Powered YouTube Video CMS

 NovaStream is a Netflix-inspired content management system that automatically discovers, enriches, and showcases YouTube videos without relying on the official YouTube Data API.
 A lightweight crawler scrapes the public website, persists metadata in SQLite, and an AI enrichment layer generates summaries and smart tags before presenting the catalogue in a cinematic UI.